Modern Brick Two-Story House — Warang, Senegal

 Brick in this context is not merely a construction material — it is a statement of permanence and investment.
 The detailing of the façade — the proportions of openings, the treatment of the parapet, the choice of bond — become the primary expressive tools, transforming what could be a generic box into a building with character and presence in its neighbourhood.

-These AI renders explore the residential architecture of Cameroon’s highland towns — grounding the design in local climate, materials, and social patterns while reaching toward a contemporary expression of home.
+These renders explore the residential architecture of Senegal’s Coastal towns — grounding the design in local climate, materials, and social patterns while reaching toward a contemporary expression of home.

 Nighttime Dakar — Design Brandscape